The following pages represent my experience as a philosophy teacher since 2012.

 Much of the feedback students receive on these paragraphs will have a natural extension into the remaining paragraphs of a longer piece, so this assignment will benefit the student outside of just improving their introductions.
 However, as introductory paragraphs are often the most difficult part of writing a paper these assignments demystify writing them as well as give students additional practice in sketching out the potential for larger pieces.
 In fact, I think of this set of assignments as analogous to artists and designers who begin with a series of thumbnail sketches of their subject in order to get a sense of its proportions, shape, and character.
 While students are not required to submit the same (revised) paragraph every week, they may choose to do so with the stipulation that they perform substantial edits and submit at least some number of original paragraphs (perhaps 3-5 out of a possible 6-8 submissions).

-The main method used to assess instructor performance at my home university is the Instructor & Course Evaluation System (ICES).
+University of Illinois presents student feedback on the Instructor & Course Evaluation System (ICES).
 I report the results of student assessments from ICES evaluations below.
-These results are organized along the lines of certain pedagogical qualities I continue to develop as a teacher.
-There is also a summary of this information at the top of the page.
+These results are organized along the lines of certain pedagogical qualities I hope to develop as a teacher.

 The first item on all ICES evaluations asks the students to evaluate their instructor for overall effectiveness.
 The following charts represent the responses I received on this item for each course.
 The bar chart contains an entry for each course beside a chart of the number of students who completed the evaluation for the respective course.
 The density chart treats the item as if it were a continuous variable.
 The vertical line in the distribution shows the mean.